o355/PIPupdate/README.md

+# WARNING
+PIPupdate does not work when using pip 10.0 or higher.
+A fix is coming soon.

 # Welcome to PIPupdate (1.1.0)!
 An easy-to-use PIP package manager.
 Update, force reinstall, do an easy requirements.txt install, and uninstall all packages in 1 command.